-Policy Communication - The Power of the Press With the ability to create a forum for dialogue and policy criticism, the press and media create a bridge between the policy issuer and the policy beneficiaries.
-The media increasingly participates fully in all stages of the policy process, the effectiveness and positive impact of policies in practice are increasingly enhanced.
-How policy communication activities are carried out in our country and how effective they are are the issues discussed in this topic. |
+Policy Communication - The Power of the Press With its ability to create forums for dialogue and policy critique, the press and media act as a bridge between policymakers and policy beneficiaries.
+As media increasingly participates fully in all stages of the policy-making process, the effectiveness and positive impact of policies in practice are further enhanced.
+The methods and effectiveness of policy communication in our country are the issues discussed in this专题 (special topic). |

 Doing good policy communication work will open up great resources.

-According to Prime Minister Pham Minh Chinh, policy communication plays a very important role and significance, and is one of the functions and tasks of the Government, ministries, government agencies, and localities in the process of implementing political tasks.
+According to Prime Minister Pham Minh Chinh, policy communication plays a very important role and is one of the functions and tasks of the Government, ministries, government agencies, and localities in the process of implementing political tasks.
 Doing a good job of policy communication will open up great resources, creating great strength and high efficiency in policy making and implementation.

 According to the Directive, the Prime Minister requested ministries, branches and localities to proactively innovate communication methods and forms of providing information to the press to ensure publicity, transparency and to meet the information needs of press agencies and journalists.
-Strengthen closer, more timely and effective coordination between ministries, branches and agencies working on policy communication.
+Strengthen close, timely and effective coordination between ministries, branches and agencies working on policy communication.

 Pay attention to arranging, organizing, training, and improving the capacity and qualifications of the team doing policy communication work to ensure that it is suitable for the requirements of the task.
 Arrange officers in charge of policy communication work in ministries, branches, and localities.
-Develop an annual communication plan and flexibly implement communication activities from the time of policy planning, development, completion, issuance, and implementation; arrange a policy communication department to participate in giving opinions and criticism during the process of policy development and implementation.
+Develop annual communication plans and flexibly implement communication activities from the time of policy planning, development, completion, issuance, and implementation; arrange for a policy communication department to participate in giving opinions and criticism during the process of policy development and implementation.

 Increase criticality in journalism, not rigidity and mechanism